deep0122/DeepBot/README.md

 # DeepBot
-A discord bot for trivia questions game.
+A discord bot for a trivia game created using discord.py.
+This is a work in progress project and may produce errors.